Emmanuelle Guyon, the mirror of your emotions

 Healing properties and benefits of onyx

-• Onyx is recognized for its stabilizing properties on the body.
-It works by restoring balance to bodily functions, contributing to overall harmony between the body and mind.
+• In many traditions, onyx is recognized for its stabilizing qualities in relation to the body.
+It is often associated with the reorganization and balance of bodily functions, thus contributing to a general harmony between body and mind.

-Healing properties and benefits of the black onyx
+Healing properties and benefits of black onyx

 Healing properties and benefits of the green onyx